Drek282/PsychoStats/README.md

 ## **Future Plans**

 * Considering dropping COD support altogether.
+* Heatmap support for The Battle Grounds III.
+* Map images for The Battle Grounds III.
 * Improve display on mobile devices.
-* Fix roles support for The Battle Grounds III and Team Fortress Classic.
+* Fix roles support for The Battle Grounds III.
 * I have found the old PsychoStats documentation on The Wayback Machine, thanks to QuakerOates.
 I will be spending some time with that and seeing how it directs further efforts to restore and update functionality.
 I will also be looking into transferring the old PsychoStats Wiki to GitHub.
 * Full PHP 8.x compatibility.
 * Clean up deprecated PHP.
 * Clean up obsolete and deprecated html.
 * Add missing TFC events.

 ## **Credits**